precice/micro-manager/docs/configuration.md

 There are three main sections in the configuration file, the `coupling_params`, the `simulation_params` and the optional `diagnostics`.

-The path to the file containing the Python importable micro simulation class is specified in the `micro_file_name` parameter relative to the current working directory.
+The path to the file containing the Python importable micro simulation class is specified in the `micro_file_name` parameter.
+If the file is not in the working directory, give the relative path.

 ## Coupling Parameters